A Step-by-Step Guide to Getting Started

 5. Create a Kitura Project

 Kitura enables development of back-end portions of applications for Swift.
 To learn more about Kitura, click here.
 This Project option will automatically clone the Kitura Starter Application to your computer, so you can immediately get started with writing server-side code.
 It is up to you if youâ€™d like to optionally add a client.
 Choose Create Kitura Project from the Create New Project menu.

 Enter a Project Name and click next.

 Enter a Cloud Runtime Name.
-This will generate a Cloud Runtime URL on Bluemix.
-Select the space on Bluemix where you would like to deploy.
+This will generate a Cloud Runtime URL on IBM Cloud.
+Select the space where you would like to deploy.
 Click Next.

-The application will clone the Kitura Buildpack to your computer, deploy and compile the code to Bluemix, then run the Project on the server.
+The application will clone the Kitura Buildpack to your computer, deploy and compile the code to IBM Cloud, then run the Project on the server.
 This process will only take a few minutes to complete for you.

 You will see the below screen showing your Cloud Runtime.